WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_personas.md

 If no ActorDefinition exists in the Commons repository, create a draft & propose new persona:

-`.identifier` - don’t add an identifier.
+`.identifier` - don't add an identifier.
 A final identifier will be assigned in the persona approval / onboarding process.

 `.status` = draft